mammadu/my_mouse/notes.md

 - figure out how to use cmake on windows
 - add C linter
 - add testing framework (googletest?)
+- add github actions to automate testing on linux and windows
 - add memory leak testing capabilites
     - how to implement with cmake?
+        - may not need cmake if we just use a fsanitize=address compile flag

 ## questions